DavidC001/ANLP/README.md

 For more information on how these modify the model refer to the documentation in the `model.py` file.
 ## Evaluation Metrics

 The metrics used are Precision, Recall, and F1-score.
-These metrics are computed for both the identification of prepositions and classification of semantic roles in the sentences.
+These metrics are computed for both the identification of prepositions and the classification of semantic roles in the sentences.

 To compute these metrics for the models in the `models` directory you can ran the script `train/evaluation.py` which will evaluate all the models in the directory and save the results to a json file.
 When calling the script you can choose what argument span identification strategy to evaluate using the `--top` and `--concat` flags.